jackgrayner/bat_LPS_RNA/scripts_results_files/README.md

 Differential expression analysis R scripts for each species.
 The bat_analysis directory also includes the WGCNA R script.

 ### Data files
-cts_all.csv - raw counts for all samples
+cts_all.csv - raw counts for all bat samples

 samples_all.csv - bat metadata for all samples
  - Rownames: Sample IDs (sample no. nested within sequencing batch).
 Note Phases 1 and 2 were not included in the reported analysis due to methodological issues (incubated at lower than body temperature).